 Remember Slinky®, the coiled metal spring that "walks" down stairs with just a push, momentum and gravity?
 Researchers at the National Institute of Standards and Technology (NIST) have developed their own version of this classic—albeit 10 million times smaller—as a novel technology for manipulating and measuring DNA molecules and other nanoscale (billionth of a meter) materials.

-In the first of two recent papers,* Samuel Stavis, Elizabeth Strychalski and colleagues demonstrated that a nanoscale fluidic channel shaped like a staircase with many steps (developed previously at NIST and Cornell University**) can be used to control the otherwise random drift of a DNA molecule through a fluid.
+In the first of two recent papers, Samuel Stavis, Elizabeth Strychalski and colleagues demonstrated that a nanoscale fluidic channel shaped like a staircase with many steps (developed previously at NIST and Cornell University, "World's First Nanofluidic Device with Complex 3-D Surfaces Built") can be used to control the otherwise random drift of a DNA molecule through a fluid.
 Squeezed into the shallowest step at the top of the staircase, a strand of DNA diffuses randomly across that step.
 The DNA molecule seeks to increase its entropy—the universal tendency towards disorder in a system—by relieving its confinement, and therefore, "walks" down onto the next deeper step when it reaches the edge.
 The motion of the molecule down the staircase, which the researchers termed "entropophoresis" (entropy-driven transport), ends when it becomes trapped on the deepest step at the bottom.
 Because this motion resembles that of a Slinky®, the researchers nicknamed their system the "nanoslinky."
 The researchers found that DNA molecules of different sizes and shapes descended the staircase at different rates—which suggests the structure could be used to separate, concentrate and organize mixtures of nanoscale objects.

 Stavis says that this novel technology provides advantages over traditional nanofluidic methods for manipulating and measuring DNA.
 "Control over the behavior of a DNA molecule is built into the staircase structure.
 After placing the molecule on the top step [by driving the DNA strand up the staircase with an electric field], no external forces are needed to make it move," Stavis says.
 "The staircase is a passive nanofluidic technology that automates complex manipulations and measurements of DNA."